 "Like some other speakers I have reviewed in the past what these speakers DO provide is a very enjoyable experience with a good deal of detail resolution, strong ability to handle aggressive rhythm and pace, excellent sound staging, and a very fluid midrange."

-East End Hi-Fi is pleased to announced new partnerships with both Torus Power and OPPO Digital.
+East End Hi-Fi is pleased to announced new partnership with Torus Power.

-East End Hi-Fi have the Torus Power TOT AVR and the OPPO BDP-105D in house for audition.
+East End Hi-Fi have the Torus Power TOT AVR and the TOT Mini in house for audition.

 Zesto Leto 1.5 Tube Preamplifier